-I was recently able to talk to Quaker activist and singer Paulette Meier, about the spiritual and practical riches of the Society of Friends, and ways that all of us can avail ourselves of this beautiful tradition.
+I was recently able to talk to Quaker activist and singer Paulette Meier, about the spiritual and practical riches of the Society of Friends, and ways that all of us can find peace and grounding in this beautiful tradition.
 You’ll want to check out her albums, especially Timeless Quaker Wisdom in Plainsong, Come Join the Circle (for kids of all ages), and Wellsprings of Life: Quaker Wisdom in Chant.
 Read on..!
 (Note: Updated July 12, 2020)

 Hi, Paulette.
 We’re talking now amid a pandemic—COVID-19—that’s unprecedented in many of our lives.
 We’re feeling stressed, and scared: about the disease itself, about the impacts to our livelihoods, and about a widespread failure of leadership, socially and politically.
 How does Quaker wisdom speak to times like these?